Vinicius and Tom: Merchandise

 The mascots were included among the merchandise of the Rio 2016 Games, ranging from a Lego kit to life-size dolls.
 During the Paralympic events, medalists received stuffed toys of Tom, with the leaves on the dolls' heads colored in gold, silver, or bronze to correspond with their medals.
 The Lego kit featuring Vinicius and Tom is the first time Lego made a commercial version of the official mascots of the Games.
 An employee at a Rio 2016 merchandise store commented that the mascots were "the most popular thing by far. ...
 Kids and adults all love them, especially Vinicius, he is the favourite."

 The Rio 2016 Organizing Committee originally estimated that the mascots could make up 25 percent of licensed merchandise sales in Rio.
 Overall, merchandise sales were 11 percent higher than the original targets, according to Rio 2016 spokesperson Mario Andrada.
 Two products, a hat in the shape of Vinicius's head and a pair of Havaianas bearing Vinicius, were, respectively, the best-selling and second-best-selling merchandise items during the 2016 Summer Olympics.
-Reporting for state broadcaster China Central Television (CCTV), Lucrécia Franco at what was CCTV America back then commented that merchandise of the mascots, among other Olympic merchandise, has contributed to strengthened trade relations between China and Brazil.